DeborahK/Angular-GettingStarted/README.md

 `APM - Start`: The starter files.
 Use this to code along with the course.
 (Updated to <i>Beta 15</i>)

+`APM - Start VS 2015 ASP 4x`: The starter files set up for Visual Studio 2015 using an ASP.NET 4.x project.
+(Updated to <i>Beta 15</i>)

 `APM - Final`: The completed files.
 Use this to see the completed solution from the course.
 (Updated to <i>Beta 15</i>)

 `APM - Final Updated`: The completed files UPDATED to a newer version of Angular.
 These are separate from the files above because as of <i>Beta 16</i> there are <i>breaking changes</i> that cause the files to mismatch with the demos presented in the course.